Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Why should I file back taxes?

 Perhaps the biggest reason to file past-due taxes is to claim a refund.
-There are a couple exceptions, but the IRS typically requires you to file within three years of a tax return's due date in order to get that refund.
+There are a couple exceptions, but the IRS typically requires you to file within three years of a tax return's original due date in order to get that refund.
 Tax credits are handled the same way.

 It's prudent in general to have your income on file with the IRS.
 Not only did it help some people get their stimulus checks and advance child tax credit payments faster during the pandemic, but Losi says it also could also establish a record you'll need later.